Updated: Sep 16

 National Poetry Day, in 2021 was on Thursday 7th March 2021.
-It was an annual event that, this year made me think of a fantastic poetical experience that I saw on TV at the beginning of the year.
+It was an annual event that, made me think of a fantastic poetical experience I saw on TV at the beginning of that year.

 On Wednesday 20th January 2021, in the middle of a world-wide pandemic called Covid-19; a Mr Joe Biden, became the 46th President of the United States of America.